 The only sign your puppy has rabies are the physical signs it presents.
 At that point, the likelihood of survival is grim.

 If there's even a small chance your dog was exposed to a rabid animal, call your vet immediately.
 In some cases, it is possible to interrupt the infection by administering an anti-rabies serum containing specific antibodies to the virus.
 Your vet may also be able to prevent the progression of the disease with a rabies vaccine.
 This helps the puppy's immune system produce its own antibodies to the virus.
 Even with aggressive, immediate post-exposure treatment, the prognosis is grave.

-If your vaccinated puppy comes down with rabies, your vet will often quarantine it so it won't infect other animals or people.
+If your vaccinated puppy is diagnosed with rabies it must be quarantined so it won't infect other animals or people.
 The length of the quarantine varies by state and can include up to six months of isolation, should your puppy survive that long.
 Unvaccinated dogs suspected of having rabies are euthanized and then their body undergoes testing for confirmation of infection.

 The only way to prevent rabies is by vaccinating your pets.
 A rabies vaccination is imperative for your young dog's health (and required by law in every state but Hawaii).
 Each state makes its own rabies laws that delineate when you should vaccinate your dog, but most recommend the first shot between the ages of 3 to 4 months.
 Some states, like Wisconsin, Delaware, Iowa, Maine, Massachusetts, Tennessee, and West Virginia, require vaccination after 5 or 6 months.
 And 13 other states—Alaska, Colorado, Georgia, Minnesota, Montana, Nebraska, New Jersey, North Dakota, Rhode Island, South Carolina, South Dakota, Washington State, and Wyoming—refer to the Compendium of Animal Rabies Prevention and Control developed by the National Association of State Public Health Veterinarians.
-Hawaii does not require a rabies shot because they have never had an incidence of rabies.
+Hawaii does not require rabies vaccination because they have never had a case in their state.
+They do require quarantine for imported dogs and cats.

 Opting out of Vaccination